neo4j-php/Bolt/README.md

 - sockets https://www.php.net/manual/en/book.sockets.php
 - mbstring https://www.php.net/manual/en/book.mbstring.php

+## Usage
+See ``index.php`` file.
+It contains few examples how you can use this library.
+All files are loaded with require_once at the beginning of file, because this example doesn't contain autoloader.
+Of course you need to set up your username and password.

 ## Exceptions
 Throwing exceptions is default behaviour.
 If you want, you can assign own callable error handler to ``\Bolt\Bolt::$errorHandler``.
 It's called on error and methods (init, run, pullAll, ...) will return false.